In this chapter:

 IVIG (Intragam P) can be considered for: immunosuppressed and immune-deficient measles contacts (who may, for example, have a central venous catheter); individuals with reduced muscle bulk; those whom intramuscular injection is contraindicated; or in individuals for whom large doses are required (see Appendix 6 for more information about passive immunisation).
 IVIG is not given if a person is already symptomatic.

 Queries regarding usage and dosage of IVIG for measles prophylaxis can be directed to the New Zealand Blood Service transfusion medicine specialists via the DHB blood bank.

 Restriction of measles cases or contacts should be discussed with the local medical officer of health.

-Parents/guardians should be advised that children who are suspected or confirmed measles cases should be excluded from early childhood services, school or community gatherings until at least five days after the appearance of the rash.
+Parents/guardians should be advised that children who are suspected or confirmed measles cases should isolate (ie, stay home unless seeking health care) until at least four days after the appearance of the rash.

-Immune contacts (considered to be children aged under 15 months who have received one dose of measles-containing vaccine on or after their first birthday and children aged 15 months and older who have received two doses) need not be excluded from these settings.
-Non-immune (susceptible) contacts should quarantine (ie, stay home unless seeking health care) because of the risk of developing the disease themselves, and the risk of passing on the disease during the prodromal phase to other susceptible children.
-Advise susceptible contacts to avoid attending school, early childhood services or community gatherings, and to avoid contact with other susceptible individuals, until 14 days after the last exposure to the infectious case.
+Immune contacts (considered to be children aged under 15 months who have received one dose of measles-containing vaccine on or after their first birthday and those aged 15 months and older who have received two doses) have no restrictions.
+Non-immune (susceptible) contacts should quarantine (ie, stay home unless seeking health care) because of the risk of developing the disease themselves, and the risk of passing on the disease during the prodromal phase to other susceptible individuals.
+Advise susceptible contacts to quarantine (ie, stay home unless seeking health care) from seven days after first exposure to an infectious case until 14 days after the last exposure to an infectious case.